Hybrid Mediation

 • It’s cost-effective.
 It takes less time and lawyers can be involved at mediation meetings, rather than advising between sessions.
 A hybrid mediation process generally costs a fraction of a fully contested court process.
 Crucially, it is intended to reduce conflict and stress, which sometimes, sadly, can be significantly heightened in a contested court process.

 • It can be conducted entirely online if you wish, removing the need to travel to sessions in more formal settings.
-Participants can either attend remotely with their lawyer at their lawyer’s office and dial in to sessions.
-Or they can dial in from the safety and security of their own home - without needing to visit and office or court room.
+Participants can either attend remotely with their lawyer at their lawyer’s office and dial in to sessions, or they can dial in from the safety and security of their own home - without needing to visit and office or court room.

 • It can be suitable for complex cases.
 Whereas traditional mediation has sometimes been seen as inappropriate for more complex cases, or cases with a higher level of conflict or abuse, hybrid mediation can be suitable.
 As such, the range of cases suitable for the hybrid mediation approach is far greater.
 Hopefully a greater take-up of hybrid mediation nationwide will take pressure off the court system.